Rufflewind/_urandom/angular-momentum-diagrams/help.md

 button).

 Features not yet available:
-- Renaming lines
-- Editing the tableau information (modifying deltas; merging j's; transporting j over deltas)
+- Editing the tableau information (transporting j and lines over deltas)

 Layout
 ======

-The main area shows the diagram, of course.
+The main area shows the diagram.

 The right panel shows the tableau, which tracks phases, weights, and other tedious details.